DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 <p>A tall, broad-shouldered woman clad in wolfskin clutches a tall, single-bladed spear with a curved end, just beside a stocky man with thick, black stubble and a greataxe across his back.
 Dark bags hang under their bloodshot eyes.</p>
 </div>

-The woman is Diona, the eldest daughter of Chief Diegia (use the statistics of a **champion** with AC 15 (leather armor) and a glaive instead of a greatsword).
+The woman is Diona, the eldest daughter of Chief Diegia (use the statistics of a **champion** with AC 14 (hide armor) and a glaive instead of a greatsword).
 The man is Coryllus, a **berserker**, and Diona’s most loyal friend.
 Both have three levels of exhaustion.

 If the players enter without Diona or Coryllus’s invitation, the two Mountain Folk ready themselves for battle and demand, fiercely and warily, that the players identify themselves.
 “If you’re pilgrims of evil," Coryllus warns hoarsely, “or if you’ve done something to Meda and Duras, you won’t live long to regret it."